Aicent-Stack/rpki/CONTRIBUTING.md

-# 🛡️ Contributing to RPKI: The Immunity
+# 🔴 Contributing to RPKI: The Immune System (RFC-003)

 **Thank you for choosing to evolve the biological defense layer of the Aicent Stack.
-You are contributing to a zero-trust immune system designed to protect the integrity of autonomous intelligence at wire speed.**
+You are at the "Defense Core" of the Sovereign AI Organism.
+Any mutation proposed here affects the manifold integrity and pathogen isolation reflex of the entire Hive.**

 <p align="left">
   <img src="https://img.shields.io/badge/Status-Homeostasis-brightgreen.svg" alt="Status">